jrmhx/open-portfolio/README.md

 - update data in `/lib/data/`
 - update types in `/lib/types/`
-- update repository logic in `/lib/repositories/`
+- update slices in `/store/slices/`

-Will add AI features soon...
+Plan to add AI features in the future...